96TH GENERAL ASSEMBLY

 Be it enacted by the People of the State of Illinois, represented in the General Assembly:

-Section 10.
-Appropriation.
-The sum of $10,200,000, or so much of that amount as may be necessary, is appropriated from the General Revenue Fund to the Department of Human Services for a grant to The Autism Program for an Autism Diagnosis Education Program for young children.
+Section 5.
+The amount of $500,000, or so much of that amount as may be necessary is appropriated from the General Revenue Fund to the Department of Public Health for a grant to provide families of ALS patients that are in need with outreach services and support.

 Section 99.
 Effective date.
 This Act takes effect July 1, 2009.